TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

   >> Privacy &.
 Security    Choose a link to select a section.
 Website and Store Privacy Notice Safe Harbor Privacy Policy
 Mobile Application Privacy Notice
-**Ralph Lauren Corporation**    Website and Store Privacy Notice    Last modified: July 16, 2014
+**Ralph Lauren Corporation**    Website and Store Privacy Notice    Last modified: September 18, 2014

 Ralph Lauren Corporation and its affiliates (collectively, " Ralph Lauren") respect your concerns about privacy.
 This Privacy Notice applies to personal information we collect (i) on this website, (ii) at Ralph Lauren stores, Ralph Lauren Factory Outlet Stores (collectively, the "Stores"), and (iii) through the other channels described below.
 Ralph Lauren is responsible for this website.